 Field: particle physics

-In decays of certain elementary particles, neutrinos are produced, particles that occasionally can interact with matter to produce an electron.
-Jack Steinberger, Leon Lederman and Melvin Schwartz managed to produce a beam of neutrinos using a high energy accelerator.
-In 1962 they discovered that in some cases instead of producing an electron, a muon (200 times more massive than the electron) was produced, showing the existence of a new type of neutrino, the muon neutrino.
+In decays of certain elementary particles, neutrinos are produced; particles that occasionally interact with matter to produce electrons.
+Jack Steinberger, Leon Lederman, and Melvin Schwartz managed to create a beam of neutrinos using a high-energy accelerator.
+In 1962, they discovered that, in some cases, instead of producing an electron, a muon (200 times heavier than an electron) was produced, proving the existence of a new type of neutrino, the muon neutrino.
 These particles, collectively called "leptons", could then be systematically classified in families.